waghostel/Vocabeey-ChromeBuildInAI/docs/user-guide/README.md

 **Q: What should I do if content extraction fails?**
 A: Try different articles or websites, ensure the page has substantial text content, and consider adding a Jina Reader API key for better extraction from complex sites with heavy JavaScript or unusual layouts.

-This comprehensive user guide covers all aspects of the Language Learning Assistant extension.
+This comprehensive user guide covers all aspects of the Vocabeey extension.
 For additional technical support, refer to the troubleshooting section or check the extension's development documentation.